mzml/mzml.github.io/README.md

 # Source for mzml.io
-My website hosted on GitHub and built with Jekyll.
+source code for my personal site hosted on GitHub and built with Jekyll